tomcory/privacy-policy-annotator/README.md

 ## Acknowledgments

 This project is being developed by a team of researchers and students lead by Thomas Cory at the [Service-centric Networking](https://www.tu.berlin/snet) chair at Technische Universität Berlin.

+---

+## This is the final version for the Bachelor Thesis "Evaluating Open-Source LLMs for Privacy Policy Annotation"